allegroflare/allegro_flare/documentation/tutorials/Achievements.md

 ### Awesome!
 Let's See Achievements It In Action

-For the sake of brevity, we'll add an item to the user's inventory after the user presses a key.
+To keep things simple, we'll add an item to the user's inventory when they press a key.
 Once the user has added 10 of these items, then the achievement should fire off.
-Note that in reality, rather than using a keystroke, we'd probably add a piece of barley to their inventory after 1) the players bounding box collided with the bounding box of the barley item, 2) we safely destroy that item instance from the map, and 3) we spawned a fancy `VisualFX` for style points.  _Then_, we would add it.
-But for now, let's keep things simple.

 In your game, let's add some logic to override the `on_key_press()` so we can catch that gamer's action and translate it into the acquisition of some sweet barley: